sharife/goldenthread-v2/site/content/productions/what-do-the-women-say-2022.md

   a virtual presentation.

-  Showcasing the work of multi-generational MENA women artists who are making home away from home, the program will feature presentations by:
+  Showcasing the work of multi-generational MENA women artists who are making home away from home, the program will feature presentations by

   * award-winning Lebanese poet **[Zeina Hashem Beck](www.zeinahashembeck.com/)**